The 7-step guide to the app making process

 If you’re motivated to make an app, but you’re having a hard time finding inspiration—don’t stress!
 Recognize that it’s not a failure of willpower or creative ability.
 You simply need to equip yourself with the right tools for the problem.
 You should know that there are some proven techniques that have been developed to help improve creative productivity for virtually any task—and that includes making apps!
 The methods that we like to recommend originate from the field of design thinking, which is centered around bringing structure to the creative process, and enabling you to produce more high-quality ideas, faster.

 It all starts with setting a clear goal for yourself at the beginning of the process.
-In terms of app making, this means identifying a specific problem that you’d like to build an app to solve.
+In terms of app making, this means identifying a specific problem that you’d like to create an app to solve.
 It may sound simple, but taking this step early on is crucial to setting yourself up for success.
 Take the time to think about the practical problems—big and small—within your own life that would be most satisfying to solve.
 Having first-hand knowledge of the problem is an asset that will benefit you throughout the development process and beyond.
 Use this direct personal experience to come up with the “who, what, and why” of your problem.
 This simple mission statement will guide you through every step of the app making process.

 With your mission statement figured out—and written down—the next step is to expand on it.
-Focus in on the "who", the subset of people who stand to benefit from the app, who will potentially be your users.
+Focus on the "who", the subset of people who stand to benefit from the app, who will potentially be your users.
 Engage your empathy, and think hard about the practical and emotional concerns that emerge from dealing with this issue, and write them down.
-Things like stress, lost productivity, or even simple boredom can be strong motivators for solving a problem, and understanding these pain points will help you lock in on solutions that are truly beneficial.
+Things like stress, lost productivity, or even simple boredom can be strong motivators for solving a problem, and understanding these pain points will help you lock in on solutions and create apps that are truly beneficial.
 Just remember to keep a detailed written record of all the different insights that come up, so you can reference them later in the app making process.

 Finally, now that you've identified the problem you'd like to solve, and thoroughly digested the concerns of your target users, you can start working out some ideas for apps.
 There are a number of activities, called ideation exercises—imagine a brainstorming session, just with more rules to help you challenge your preconceived notions—that you can use to supercharge the flow of ideas.
 For example, a "negative brainstorming" exercise incentivizes you to examine your problem from a new angle by tasking you to come up with candidates for the worst solution to your problem.
 After you've run through enough exercises, and have a list of solid first-draft app ideas, you can pick out the best ones, and refine them with market research.